"Stay the grand finale, stay the reading of our swan song and epilogue." 23rd May 2022.

 Me - "No, it was my husband, he was acting like the synth - Ash - there was an agenda, and the synth actually tries to kill Ripley, the character in the film who questions him, so, you know...because she might find out.
 So he has to - no has to but...he has to kill her basically.
 He doesn't want someone getting in the way of the agenda, but meanwhile this thing is incubating in John Hurt's character, and it is going to destroy the whole ship - unless Ripley blows the damn thing out of the air-lock!
 The company, the name on the van, Prometheus was just synchronicity, something that takes you down to the underworld I suppose?
 No, Prometheus suffered for giving man, fire, so no, nothing to do with that layer of myth.
 But for my son, Prometheus is not good - two big burley men dressed in black, putting him in a van.."

-I also try to forget that I felt that my husband tried to physically harm me - I felt that he put my life in danger - in a way that would have appeared to have been an accident.
+I also try to forget that my husband tried to physically harm me (it felt like attempted murder) by putting my life in danger - in a way that would have appeared to have been an accident.
 And I can't even bring myself to write it.
-I remember a succession of jolts and tears come to my eyes as I'm writing now - I still feel it and my disintegration when I got back home to safety, crawling into a ball, simply unable to stop shaking unable to breathe.
-When the person you believe is your partner, when every fibre of your body says, this man has just tried to kill you, but he's making out that it was just a moment of rage...of course he doesn't want you hurt...and you don't want to believe what you know...remembering the other time, a knife.
+I remember a succession of jolts, and tears come to my eyes as I'm writing now - I still feel it and my disintegration when I got back home to safety, crawling into a ball, simply unable to stop shaking unable to breathe.
+When the person you believe is your partner, when every fiber of your body says, this man has just tried to kill you, but he's making out that it was just a moment of rage...of course he doesn't want you hurt...and you don't want to believe what you know...remembering the other time, a knife.

 Both times he was so angry with himself...

-And why when I demanded the key back so he can't get into my home, I was shaking and screaming.
+And why when I demanded the keys to the house back so he can't get into my home, I was shaking and crying.

 I still have the broken knife.